PretendoNetwork/archival-tools/spotpass/README.md

 - Run `node read-boss-db-3ds`

 # Downloads
 Content is downloaded into the `data` folder.
 Since BOSS content may update over time, each run of the scraper is placed into it's own folder inside `data` with the name being the current date in `YYYY-MM-DD` format.
 Since BOSS content is region specific the following subdirectories are the country and language code.
 Finally, each BOSS application has it's own folder which has additional folders for each task.
 These folders contain the `.boss` content files, as well as a `filelist.txt` (3DS) or `tasksheet.xml` (Wii U) file depending on the console.
+Content files will also be accompanied by a `headers.txt` containing additional data such as modification timestamp.

 An example download path would be `data/2024-01-27/GB/en/0hFlOFo7pNTU2dyE/RNG_EC1` which holds the GB-en region content for BOSS task `RNG_EC1` in application `0hFlOFo7pNTU2dyE`.